TheLuoFengLab/MolLangBench/readme.md

 ## Getting Started

-You can easily set up the required environment using Conda by following these steps:
+You can easily set up the required environment by following these steps:

 * Clone the repository